Processing a Snare to fit in with a Ripped Drum Break

 If you are like me, a poor drummer, then you will appreciate how hard it is to create your own drum beats that carry your specific style.
 It’s not just about getting the right timing in place for the beat, it’s about selecting the right combination of sounds that add to the beat and make it stand out above the competition.
 I, sadly, am poor at getting a really good groove together but am quite proficient at marrying sounds together to form a solid and interesting drum kit to be used in beat productions.
 The ability to take a commercial drum break and remove the individual drum sounds from it and replace it with your own custom sounds is a huge step forward for people like me who are not proficient at laying down a groove.
 I can use the existing commercial groove but with my own sounds.

-In the video I use two commercial drum breaks: Ice Box by Timbaland and Leavin’ by Timbaland.
+In the Processing a Snare to fit in with a Ripped Drum Break video, I use two commercial drum breaks Ice Box by Timbaland and Leavin’ by Timbaland.
 I use drum replacement software, and in this tutorial I am using WaveMachine Labs Drumagog, to replace all the sounds within both drum beats.
 I explain how to use Drumagog making sure to cover all the available parameters.
 I then show you how to use effects and dynamics to further shape both the drum sounds and the drum beats.
 I show you how to create a single drum break from two existing commercial drum breaks making sure to explain the process step by step.

 Plugins used in this video: